Artificial Intelligence

 Oppose Through Coalition

-SB 384 would prohibit a business from using a price-fixing algorithm to set a price or supply level of a good or service.
+SB 384 would prohibit a business from using a price-setting algorithm to set a price or supply level of a good or service.
 The bill would also authorize the Attorney General, city attorney, or county counsel to file a civil action for violations, with civil penalties up to $1,000 per violation.

 Mark Farouk